GlenMerlin/PHPSessionsTutorial/README.md

 </form>
 ```
 This form in my index.php file should accept the user's input from the textbox, and then pass the data over to name_process.php
+# Using Session Variables:
 How do we do this you might ask?
 It's pretty easy, we just need to use HTTP requests.
-HTTP (hyper text transfer protocol) has two main functions we'll use.
+HTTP (hypertext transfer protocol) has two main functions we'll use.
 First is a GET request, then I'll show you how to do the same thing with a POST request.

 You've likely seen a GET request before without realizing what it is.
-For example Google Search.
+For example Google Search:

 ![google search for "what is the weather"](/images/googleSearch.png)

-This is a GET request to google.
-It's composed of
+This is a GET request to Google.
+It's composed of:

 The site we want to visit: https://www.google.com/

 The page we're on: /search

 Then the information we typed into our search bar: ?q=what+is+the+weather+today

-GET information is shown as a `?` then a variable that stores the user information (in this case Google uses q for query), then `=the information we want to pass`
+GET information is formatted with a `?` then a variable that stores the user information (in this case Google uses q for query), then `=the information we want to pass`

-lets take a look at name_process.php
+let's take a look at name_process.php:
 ```php
 <?php
 session_start();